9Quid/WindowsServer2022-Lab/07-IIS-and-Print-Services-Configuration/README.md

 ![alt text](screenshots/4.webpage-successful.png)

-## Securing IIS with a Domain Certificate
+## Securing IIS with a AD CS

-To further strengthen the lab, I secured the internal IIS website by installing and configuring `Active Directory Certificate Services (AD CS)`.
-I then issued a domain-signed SSL/TLS certificate and bound it to the site in IIS, ensuring encrypted communication and centralized trust within the domain environment.
+To secure the internal website with HTTPS, I installed Active Directory Certificate Services (AD CS), establishing our own internal Certificate Authority (CA).
+I then issued a web server certificate from our CA and bound it to the IIS site.

 **Step 1: Install AD CS Role**